 Metastatic colon cancer occurs when cells break away from a tumor in the large intestine.
 The cancer cells then spread to other parts of the body and settle, creating new tumors.

-Though metastatic cancer can go anywhere, cancer cells from the colon most commonly spread to the liver.
+Though metastatic cancer can go anywhere, cancer cells from the colon usually spread to the liver.
 These tumors are generally removed with surgery.
-However, since metastatic cancer can be aggressive, follow-up treatment in the form of radiation or chemotherapy is often necessary as well.
+Since metastatic cancer can be aggressive, follow-up treatment in the form of radiation or chemotherapy is often necessary as well.

 Most colon cancers develop from growths in the lining of the large intestine known as adenomas or polyps.

-Removing polyps is the best way to prevent colon cancer from developing, but polyps can only be detected with tests such as a colonoscopy or barium enema.
+Removing polyps is the best way to prevent colon cancer from developing, but polyps can be detected only with tests such as a colonoscopy.
 Because tumors become more dangerous the longer they are left undiagnosed and untreated, it is important to see your doctor for regular colon cancer screening.

 Christopher Nystuen, MD, MBA